danielperna84/hahomematic/docs/unignore.md

 Wildcards can be used for device_type and channel for parameters from VALUES the paramaset:

 ```
-LEVEL:VALUES@all:3  # (LEVEL on channel 3 for all device types)
 LEVEL:VALUES@HmIP-BROLL:all  # (LEVEL on all channels for HmIP-BROLL)
-LEVEL:VALUES@all:all  # (LEVEL on all channels for all device types) equivalent to just LEVEL
 ```

 # Known limitations